simplemindedbot/simplemindedbot/content/pages/privacy.md

 ## International Data Transfers

-As we use services like GitHub, Cloudflare, and Google Fonts, your data may be transferred to and processed in countries other than your own.
+As we use services like Disqus, Cloudflare, and Google Fonts, your data may be transferred to and processed in countries other than your own.
 By using our blog, you consent to this transfer.
-Note that FlexSearch processes data locally in your browser and does not involve international data transfers.
+Note that elasticlunr processes data locally in your browser and does not involve international data transfers.

 ## Third-Party Services

 We use the following third-party services:

-1. utteranc.es: For our comment system.
-Please review giscus' privacy policy for more information.
+1. Disqus: For our comment system.
+Please review Disqus' [Privacy Policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy) for more information.
-2. GitHub: For storing comments as issues.
-Please review GitHub's privacy policy for more information on how they handle your data.
-3. Cloudflare Insights: For web traffic analysis.
+2. Cloudflare Insights: For web traffic analysis.
 Please review Cloudflare's privacy policy for details on how they collect and process data.
-4. Google Fonts: For website styling.
+3. Google Fonts: For website styling.
 Please review Google's privacy policy to understand how they handle data related to font delivery.
-5. FlexSearch: For on-site search functionality.
-FlexSearch processes search queries client-side and may store a search index in your browser's local storage.
+4. elasticlunr: For on-site search functionality. elasticlunr processes search queries client-side and may store a search index in your browser's local storage.
 This data does not leave your device and is not accessible to us.

 ## Links to Other Websites